-In the early days of Abertillery there wasn’t one specific recreational ground for any sport to be played, or for anyone to go and relax, to hold shows and fete’s etc. The population was rapidly growing, ground being sold off for substantial house building projects and the need for a Public Park was at the top of the Council’s agenda.
+In the early days at Abertillery there wasn’t one specific recreational ground for any sport to be played, or for anyone to go and relax, or to hold shows and fete’s etc. The population was rapidly growing, ground being sold off for substantial house building projects and the need for a public park was at the top of the council’s agenda.

-Apart from the recreational aspect sport was also a major factor.
-Blaenau Gwent Rugby played matches at the Old Barn Field (later to become the Abertillery Football/Rugby Pitch), Abertillery Town Club played on the Captains Field, named after Capt P. S. Phillips the proprietor of the Tin Works, the Abertillery Harlequins (reported to be one of the best junior teams in Wales) played on the Gas Works Field (below the Tin Works), later the field was taken up by the Vivian Tip.
-The majority of these sports/show grounds were being taken up for building.
+Apart from the recreational aspect, sport was also a major factor.
+The Blaenau Gwent Rugby team played matches at the Old Barn Field (later to become the Abertillery Rugby Footbal pitch), Abertillery Town Club played on the Captains Field, named after Capt P. S. Phillips the proprietor of the Abertillery Tin Works, the Abertillery Harlequins (reported to be one of the best junior teams in Wales) played on the Gas Works Field (below the tin works), later the field was taken up by the Vivian Colliery Tip.
+The majority of these sports and show grounds were being taken up for building.

-On Tuesday 3rd September 1889 The Abertillery Chamber of Trade held a meeting in which they discussed the possibility of approaching the Abertillery Local Board with the question of them providing a Public Recreation Ground and Bandstand.
-The following men from the Chamber of Trade were delegated to act upon and wait for the Local Board’s decision – Dr Muir; Mr A. Tilney; Mr Phillip Jones; Mr Preece and Mr Jordon (Booter from Cwm Street, Abertillery): It was at this meeting the Mr James McBean (Surveyor) proposed that if no landowner would agree to them aquiring land for a park he recommended to utilise the top of the Arael Mountain as a Recreational Grounds and have an Hydraulic Lift installed to carry the people up and down.
+On Tuesday 3rd September 1889 The Abertillery Chamber of Trade held a meeting in which they discussed the possibility of approaching the Abertillery Local Board with the question of them providing a public recreation ground and bandstand.
+The following men from the Chamber of Trade were delegated to act upon and wait for the Local Board’s decision – Dr Muir; Mr A. Tilney; Mr Phillip Jones; Mr Preece and Mr Jordon (Booter from Cwm Street, Abertillery): It was at this meeting the Mr James McBean (Surveyor) proposed that if no landowner would agree to them acquiring land for a park he recommended to utilise the top of the Arael Mountain as a recreational grounds and have an hydraulic lift installed to carry the people up and down.
 Mr Hammond reminded him of the running and repair costs of such an installation would incur.

-In Feb 1890 Webbs Bro were approached over the land purchase at the top end of Glandwr but declined to enter into discussions.
+In February 1890 the Webb’s Bros of Aberbeeg were approached over the land purchase at the top end of Glandwr but declined to enter into discussions.

 In 1890 the Abertillery Tennis Club was set up and the arranged to have their playing courts situated in the Barn Field and they shared the grounds with the Football teams on a seasonal basis.